 Upon his release in 1946, Sei Fujii famously purchased a small piece of land in Los Angeles County and challenged California's Alien Land Law of 1913.
 Through his efforts--and that of his long-time law school colleague and friend, J. Marion Wright--the law was overturned by the California Supreme Court in 1952.
 Two years later, and only 51 days after being granted U. S. citizenship, he died.

-Little Tokyo, circa 1935, the time period of Lil Tokyo Reporter.
+ABOVE: Little Tokyo, circa 1935, the time period of Lil Tokyo Reporter.
 (Photo, Frasher Foto Collection, Pomona Public Library)

 Memories of Little Tokyo

 Wintersburg farmers worked long days, so a trip to Little Tokyo was a special occasion.
 Yukiko Furuta, Clarence Nishizu and Henry Kiyomi Akiyama, all Wintersburg Japanese Presbyterian Mission congregants, talked about Little Tokyo in their 1982 oral history interviews*.
 Akiyama said he traveled into Los Angeles a couple times a month to watch baseball.

 "Other people from (Wintersburg) went to Los Angeles often, mostly to buy clothes or to see movies, and some people visited their relatives," explained Akiyama.
 "There was already an established Japan Town in Los Angeles, which wasn't yet called Little Tokyo; the people called it Nihonjin Machi at that time, and it was already the center of Japanese laborers, who stayed in Imperial Valley in May and moved to Fresno in July or to Smeltzer (next to Wintersburg in North Huntington Beach) in October to work on farms."